Estate Planning 101

 The key points about estate planning

 - The plan is never fully “done” but, rather, should be revisited periodically to make sure it reflects changes in life circumstances and/or tax laws.
-Life circumstances may include marriage, divorce, the death of a spouse, the birth of a child, the progression of minor to adult children, income changes and more.
+Life circumstances may include marriage, divorce, the death of a spouse, the birth of a child, the progression of minors to adult children, income changes and more.
 Reviewing an estate plan every five years or less is recommended.